 As stated in the Zoning Code, the CPS districts are established to promote the most desirable use of land and siting of development in areas with special natural or scenic features in accordance with a well considered plan, and to protect and enhance the natural and scenic resources of Allston-Brighton.
 The CPS zoning designation is not meant to be a conservation restriction tool, nor does the CPS zoning require the permanent preservation of land.
 The CPS does encourage the drafting of a plan for land that is reviewed by the BRA which accounts for the natural and scenic features and considers the most desirable land uses.
 The CPS zoning also provides an extensive list of allowed, conditional and forbidden land uses.
-Since Boston College is seeking to rezone the Brighton Campus and the Foster Street properties as Boston College IMP zoning, the use and dimensional regulations within the CPS will not apply.
-The CPS zoning is proposed to be superseded by a Boston College IMP zoning designation.
+Since Boston College is seeking to rezone the Brighton Campus as Boston College IMP zoning, the use and dimensional regulations within the CPS will not apply.
+The St. John's Seminary CPS zoning is proposed to be superseded by a Boston College IMP zoning designation.
 This IMP provides the proposed future projects and their appropriate dimensional characteristics envisioned within the CPS district.
+The Foster Street properties zoning shall remain unchanged.

-While the CPS zoning on the three CPS properties will be altered, the University expects to preserve the important natural and scenic features within the CPS.
-The University acknowledges that the Brighton Campus and Foster Street properties have unique natural features which further the beauty of the Brighton community.
-Development proposed at the Brighton Campus and Foster Street properties will respect the scenic beauty of the land to the extent feasible.
-As described in various portions of this IMP, the proposed future projects and improvements associated with the Brighton Campus and Foster Street properties advance this objective, including:
+While the CPS zoning will be altered, the University expects to preserve the important natural and scenic features within the CPS.
+The University acknowledges that the Brighton Campus has unique natural features which further the beauty of the Brighton community.
+Development proposed at the Brighton Campus will respect the scenic beauty of the land to the extent feasible.
+As described in various portions of this IMP, the proposed future projects and improvements associated with the Brighton Campus advance this objective, including:

-- Maintaining the western portion of Lake Street and Commonwealth Avenue site - Maintaining the wooded area along Lake Street - Maintaining the eastern portion of the sloped area north of the former Cardinal's Residence - Siting new residence halls on the STM library parking area - > Restoring and re-using existing buildings to the extent feasible - > Siting the proposed auditorium on an existing parking area - Maintaining the playing fields as athletic space
+- Maintaining the western portion of the site on the corner of Lake Street and Commonwealth Avenue - Maintaining the wooded area along Lake Street (see Buffers, Preserves and No-Build Zone above) - Maintaining the eastern portion of the sloped area north of the former Cardinal's Residence - > Restoring and re-using existing buildings to the extent feasible

+- > Siting the proposed auditorium on an existing parking area - Maintaining the playing fields as athletic space